TypeSafeSchwalbe/Wein2DAndroid/README.md

 # Introduction
 Wein2DAndroid is a collection of java classes to speed up the process of making a game in java for android.
-Its based of [Wein2D](https://www.github.com/devtaube/wein2d).
+Its code methods and classes are based on [Wein2D](https://www.github.com/devtaube/wein2d).

 ## Code Example
 This is an Example for a simple App using Wein2DAndroid.